usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix-a-modular-approach/index.md

 ### Enhancing Reusability

-Terranix makes it straightforward to create reusable modules, eliminating the need to copy and paste code across projects.
-With Terranix, you can define and share modules as part of your Nix configuration, enabling better modularity and reducing redundancy across projects.
+Terranix simplifies the creation of reusable modules by allowing you to define and share them within your Nix configuration.
+This approach promotes modularity and eliminates the need to duplicate code across projects.

 ## How to Use Terranix